Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Introduction

-Interestingly, first-passage time statistics grew indispensable in modeling natural processes such as in the integrate-and-fire neuron models \cite{redner2001guide}, bacterial steering via switching \cite{morse2015flagellar} and the chemical transport in active molecular processes \cite{neri2017statistics}.
-A natural next step is to regulate the first-passage statistics via suitable control.
-For instance, in congestion control, specifying a uniform first-arrival time distribution of agents at the entrance of a site may be of practical use.
-In another instance, in landing a space probe, the distribution at landing is of essence whereas the precise time of landing may be random.
-Indeed, the full spectrum of such problems remains to be worked out.
+Noticeably, first-passage-time statistics grew indispensable in modeling various processes, to wit, the integrate-and-fire neuron models \cite{redner2001guide}, bacterial steering via switching \cite{morse2015flagellar}, ovarian follicles activating menopause and proliferation \cite{lawley2023slowest,clement2021stochastic}, chemical transport in active molecular processes \cite{neri2017statistics}, stochastic delays in chemical reactions \cite{barrio2013reduction} and many others \cite{chou2014first, iyer2016first,castro2018first,khudabukhsh2020incorporating}.
+A natural next step is to regulate the first-passage temporal statistics via suitable control.
+For instance, in congestion control, specifying, e.g., a uniform first-arrival-time distribution of agents at the entrance of a site may be of practical use.
+In another instance, in landing a space probe, the distribution at landing is of essence, whereas the precise landing time can be, ipso facto, {\em random} due to possibly inescapable stochastic disturbances along the trajectory.
+Interestingly, F. Baudoin \cite{baudoin2002conditioned}, motivated by applications to finance, and later on, C. Monthus and A. Mazzolo \cite{monthus2022conditioned} studied the conditioning of an It\^o diffusion, starting from a Dirac, to match a first-hitting-time density.

-In the present work, we explore such issues for a controlled random walk on a network.
-Time and space are discrete, namely, values for the time variable $\tau$ belong to some specified finite window $[1,t] \subset \mathbb N$ while the position $X_\tau$ at time $\tau$ of a random walker takes values on the vertex set $\mathcal V$ of a finite directed graph $\mathcal G$.
-The control authority entails altering prior transition probabilities for transferring between states so as to regulate the distribution of first-arrival (stopping) times at absorbing states over the given time window.
+In the present work, we explore such an issue for a controlled random walk on a network.
+Time and space are discrete, namely, values for the time index $\tau$ belong to some specified finite window $[1,t] \subset \mathbb N$, while the position variable $X_\tau$ of a random walker takes values in the vertex set $\mathcal V$ of a finite directed graph $\mathcal G$ and the set $\mathcal V$ contains absorbing vertices.
+As it turns out, our control action entails altering given prior transition probabilities between the vertices (states) to regulate the first-arrival times at the absorbing states over the indicated time window.
+As we restrict the present work to a discrete setting, a congestion control example is presented to numerically demonstrate our approach, while the afore-described space probe problem is spared for future work to a more specialized discussion.